 For PCI slots, parallel transfer works by dividing a large amount of data into small packs or groups, and then sending them through the connectors at once parallelly.
 PCI-X also works on this basis.
 Data is transferred simultaneously through the slot lanes, which causes bottlenecking when multiple devices operate at their peak performances.
 As a result, data transfer hampers.

 PCIe slots use the series connection, where each and every device can get its own lane or bus in a system.
 PCIe slot transfers data in a fixed size in series, unlike PCI where multiple lanes of data are transferred at once.
 As a result, PCIe slots can encounter relatively lower interference, hence the bottlenecking problem is solved.
-Every transfer achieves the same clock and rate and isn’t hampered by each other.
-You may have seen this difference already if you are familiar with using PCIe SSD and SATA SSD or Serial Ata SSD.
-The SATA interface speed is comparatively low than the PCIe bandwidth.

 Here is the Samsung M.2 NVMe SSD having a huge storage capacity of 1TB which we think is more than enough as an SSD expansion card.